scds/text-analysis-3/tmpython.md

 <hr />

 ## **2.** Import internal and external libraries (i.e. dependencies)
+Now, we will start writing our script in the Spyder editor (left pane in the default interface).
+Our first step is to import the libraries we just installed to let the console know that we require them.
+We will highlight when we use the various libraries in our code to give you a sense of where they fit in to the picture!

+After the initial code comments that Spyder provides for you (and which you can elaborate upon), type or copy / paste the following commands and comments:

+`   # Import internal libraries: glob for grabbing docs from directory
+    import glob

+    # Import external libraries: gensim for preprocessing and LDA
+    import gensim
+    import gensim.corpora as corpora
+    from gensim.utils import simple_preprocess
+    from gensim.models import CoherenceModel

+    # Import external libraries: spaCy for tokenization, lemmatization and stopwords
+    import spacy
+    from spacy.lang.en import English                 # For other languages, refer to the SpaCy website: https://spacy.io/usage/models from spacy.lang.en.stop_words import STOP_WORDS   # Also need to update stopwords for other languages (e.g. spacy.lang.uk.stop_words for Ukrainian)

+    # Import external libraries: pyLDA for vis
+    import pyLDAvis
+    import pyLDAvis.gensim_models as gensimvis`

+You will note in the code above there is the option of working with texts in languages other than English.

 <hr />

 ## **3.** Read the files containing the text data